larafilippone/Final-Project-Group-5/Gr-5_Filippone_Goldinger_Report.md

 To achieve this, we outlined the following key functionalities for our application:

-Collection of Amazon reviews: employing web scraping techniques, the tool can gather reviews for a specific product from Amazon.
+**Collection of Amazon reviews**: employing web scraping techniques, the tool can gather reviews for a specific product from Amazon.
 This forms the foundational dataset for subsequent analyses.

-Sentiment analysis: the tool performs sentiment analysis on the collected reviews, assigning a numerical score according to their positive, negative, or neutral content.
+**Sentiment analysis**: the tool performs sentiment analysis on the collected reviews, assigning a numerical score according to their positive, negative, or neutral content.
 This provides a quantitative measure of customer satisfaction that can be later employed for further analysis.

-Keyword identification: by analyzing the review text, the tool identifies recurring keywords, highlighting the most discussed aspects of the product.
+**Keyword identification**: by analyzing the review text, the tool identifies recurring keywords, highlighting the most discussed aspects of the product.

-Generative AI for summarization: through the use of generative AI, the tool synthesizes the vast amount of review data into concise summaries.
+**Generative AI for summarization**: through the use of generative AI, the tool synthesizes the vast amount of review data into concise summaries.
 These summaries offer automated and quick insights into the overall customer experience.

-Generative AI for product improvement suggestions: additionally, the tool uses generative AI to automatically propose actionable product improvements based on the review analysis.
+**Generative AI for product improvement suggestions**: additionally, the tool uses generative AI to automatically propose actionable product improvements based on the review analysis.

-User-friendly GUI: to ensure accessibility and ease of use, said functionalities are condensed within an intuitive and user-friendly Graphical User Interface (GUI) and accompanied by meaningful and evocative visualizations.
+**User-friendly GUI**: to ensure accessibility and ease of use, said functionalities are condensed within an intuitive and user-friendly Graphical User Interface (GUI) and accompanied by meaningful and evocative visualizations.

 The expected outcome of this project was the implementation of a tool that showcases the potential of integrating various functionalities into a single platform.
 Although our tool is a preliminary and simple version, it is thought as a proposal for how such a system could be developed and utilized in a real-world scenario.
 By demonstrating the feasibility and effectiveness of combining web scraping, sentiment analysis, keyword identification, and generative AI technologies for the analysis of Amazon product reviews, this project offers insights into the practical applications of these technologies in e-commerce and customer feedback analysis.